Griatch/evscaperoom/README.md

 # EvscapeRoom

+A free multiplayer escape-room 'MUD', using Python and [Evennia](https://github.com/evennia/evennia)!
+Playable in your browser!
-Created for the MUD Coders Guild game Jam, April 14-May 15 2019.
+Created for the *MUD Coders Guild game Jam*, April 14-May 15 2019.
 The theme for the jam was "One Room".
 This ended up as the winning entry!

 ## Live demo

-While you can easily set up and run this on your own Evennia install, a running install of the Evscaperoom adventure is found as a side-room on the [official Evennia demo server](https://demo.evennia.com/).
+While you can easily set up and run this with your own Evennia install, the Evscaperoom is also playable in full on the [official Evennia demo server](https://demo.evennia.com/).
-Just make an account, log in and write `evscaperoom` in the first room!
+Just make an account, log in and write `evscaperoom` in the first location!

 # Introduction